ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-vue/store-the-tea-rating.md

 rating: number;
 ```

+Several tests are using the `Tea` model when creating test data.
+Update those now to include a `rating` in any defined `Tea` model.
+Those tests are:

+- `tests/unit/views/TeaDetails.spec.ts`
+- `tests/unit/views/TeaList.spec.ts`
+- `tests/unit/store/teas/actions.spec.ts`
+- `tests/unit/store/teas/mutations.spec.ts`

-In the `tests/unit/services/TestService.spec.ts` file, there are a few preliminary items to handle:
+In the `tests/unit/services/TestService.spec.ts` file, there are a few other preliminary items to handle as well:

 - import the `Plugins` object
 - mock `@capacitor/core`
 - add a rating to each Tea model (use a value of zero for now)
+- update the creation of `httpResultTeas` to delete the `result` just like we do the `image`
 - reset the mocks in the setup
 - add a `describe()` block for the saving of the rating